- 12 June, 2008

 BILL Henson’s controversial photography exhibition went on display in Sydney last night, but the fierce debate over displaying images of naked children continued to rage.

-Three weeks after its original launch date, the Henson exhibition at Roslyn Oxley9 Gallery in inner Sydney opened its doors to invited
+Three weeks after its original launch date, the Henson exhibition at Roslyn Oxley9 Gallery in inner Sydney opened its doors to invited collectors only.

 A gallery spokesman said the exhibition included those images confiscated by police on May 22 following complaints about photographs of naked children.
 He declined to confirm whether any works had been sold.